webigorkiev/amitt/README.md

 * Testing coverage
 * RegExp event filters for emit
 * once execute handlers
-* emit can return array of Promise
+* emit can return array of Promise for async use

 ## Usage